 They can only communicate with other users and the host via audio.
 Imagine entering a virtual lecture hall or being present at the speaker event.
 Much like real offline events, Clubhouse conversations can’t be recorded or played back — you must learn and memorize the information right here, right now.

-Surprisingly minimalistic design for a modern-day app, isn’t it?
+Clubhouse has a surprisingly minimalistic design for a modern-day app.
 How come it caught the attention of celebrities, podcast speakers, and business people?
-Is it elaborate marketing or is there something more?

 To find out, let’s talk about Clubhouse features in greater detail.

 What can you do in a Room?

 - As a host.
 By tapping the “Start a Room” tab, you can host a Room.
 When you do so, you’re also offered to choose whether you want your Room closed, social, or open.
 Closed Rooms are private and can’t be joined without a special invitation, Social Rooms are available to all followers, and Open Rooms can be accessed by all Clubhouse users.

 As a Room host, you can be its moderator, muting and unmuting your guests, removing or inviting speakers, and controlling the flow of the conversation.
 You can also add moderators who would do all the things mentioned above and keep the Room going even when you have to leave.

 - As a guest.
 Once you follow the invitation and join in, you’re automatically muted in order not to interrupt the speaker with background noises.
 You can’t unmute yourself — you must inform moderators about your intention by tapping the “Raise Hand” icon.
 If you want to invite other users, you can tap the “+” icon and add users from the list.